 • This signifies that attending Mass is compulsory for all Catholics unless under extraordinary circumstances.

-• It’s a day to express appreciation in honour of the holy ones who have preceded us.
+• It’s a day to express appreciation and honour the holy ones who have preceded us.

 • Redemption

-• Apart from focusing on the saints themselves, this is also an opportunity to recognize their role in our redemption.
+• Apart from focusing on the saints, this is also an opportunity to recognise their role in our redemption.

-• In Christianity, everyone has the capability to lead others to God, and this is a reason for celebration.
+• In Christianity, everyone can lead others to God, which is a reason for celebration.

 • Harmony